Should You Buy A Car With An ‘Assume Balance’ Scheme?6 min read

-For the new owner to transfer the Uber-ready vehicle to their own account, they will need to create a new Uber partner account under which they can enroll the new vehicle.
-They will then need to email Uber asking for a vehicle transfer.
-The previous owner also needs to email Uber to confirm the vehicle transfer request.
+For the new owner to transfer the Grab-ready vehicle to their own account, they will need to create a new Grab peer account under which they can enroll the new vehicle.
+They will then need to email Grab asking for a vehicle transfer.
+The previous owner also needs to email Grab to confirm the vehicle transfer request.

 The fine print